Why is it difficult for advanced English learners to practice speaking?

 Each person has something that they’re very good at.
 Let each student pick a hobby or skill that they are proud of.
 Quickly write down a few notes about how to become very good at that hobby.

-Then they have to explain to a partner step-by-step how to get good at that skill.
+Then they have to explain to a partner step-by-step how to improve at that skill.
 Make sure that they include at least five steps.
 And no sleeping or playing video games when done.
 Ask students what their partner has taught them.

 We have one of the best resources in the world at our fingertips.
 When I start class, I often ask my students to take out their phones and find a photo they have taken recently.
 Then they have to share the story of the photo in small groups.
-Social media like Instagram is blooming and learners really want to share their lives with other people.
+Social media like ‘Instagram’ is booming and learners really want to share their lives with other people.